middt/apisix-plugin/README.md

 ## Notes

--   The `conf/config.yaml` file mounts your local configuration into the container.
+-   The `config/config.yaml` file mounts your local configuration into the container.
 Changes require restarting or reloading APISIX.
 -   The `plugins/` directory is mounted read-only into the container.
 After changing plugin code, run `make reload`.
+-   The hello-world plugin adds an `X-Hello-World` header to all responses.
+You can customize the header value by setting the `message` parameter in the plugin configuration.
+-   The path rewriting example demonstrates how to combine multiple plugins:
+    - The `hello-world` plugin adds a custom header to the response
+    - The `proxy-rewrite` plugin changes the request path from `/api/get` to `/get` before forwarding to the upstream
+-   You can create the route and test it using the commands in the Makefile: `make create-route` and `make test-api`.